 So long as you have your phone number linked to your online account (and you haven’t got multiple accounts with us) we give you the option to submit meter readings with "Interactive Voice Response", or IVR.
 IVR allows people to interact with a phone system using their phone’s keypad (or their voice).
 Providing multiple channels for submitting meter readings reduces barriers for customers who experience communication anxiety (as well as a range of other access needs).

 Catering to customers who speak different languages

-We’ve put a lot of work into making sure our online experience (including bills) is accessible to screen-reader software (so our statements can be heard out loud, or read via a refreshable braille display).
-Still, if you absolutely cannot do without braille bills, please email email@example.com
+We’ve put a lot of work into making sure our online experience is accessible to screen-reader software.
+Still, if you'd prefer to receive braille bills, please email email@example.com

 Accessible In-Home Display

 We’ll soon be trialling the Trio, an accessible "talking" Smart Meter In-Home Display for blind and visually impaired customers, which will speak the contents of each screen out to you.
 It’s been tried, tested and approved by the Royal National Institute of Blind People (RNIB).
 The Trio shows energy use for electricity and gas smart meters and can be configured to work with whichever smart meters you have installed.
 If you’re interested, you can find out how Trio's In-home Display work here.